conscott/c-lightning-plugins/README.md

 * `balance` : Aggregated on-chain balance and channel balance information.
 Still a work in progress...
 * `closeall` : Close all active channels, with option to force close after timeout
 * `getnetworkinfo` : Get statistical information about the current state of the network
+* `nodestats` : Get statistical information about a node's channels

 ## Future Ideas